structix-cli/structix/docs/cli-commands/proj/add/microservice.md

 ## Examples

-To create a new microservice named `user-service`, you would run:
+To create a new microservice called `user-service`, you would run:

 ```bash
 structix proj add microservice user-service
 ```

-This command will generate the necessary folder structure for the `user-service` microservice in the project's source directory, provided that the project's architecture is set to Microservices and a microservice with that name does not already exist.
+This command will generate the necessary directory structure for the `user-service` microservice, provided that the project is configured to support Microservices architecture.
+If the microservice already exists, an appropriate message will be displayed.